tanyayeu/jamf2snipe/README.md

 # jamf2snipe
+## Using 1Password to fetch credentials
+We will instead use the bash script jamf2snipe.sh to fetch credentials from 1Password rather than writing the credentials to `settings.conf`.

+Modify `ITEM_NAME` in `jamf2snipe.sh` to the correct item name in your 1Password vault.
+This can be modified as needed.
+The shell script will get the credentials for your username, password, and Snipe API token and pass it to the python script.\

+This script will also assume that a virtual environment has been created at `~/.venv/jamf2snipe` and activate this environment.

+Usage: `./jamf2snipe.sh`
 ## Import/Sync Computers from JAMF to Snipe-IT
 ```
 usage: jamf2snipe [-h] [-v] [--auto_incrementing] [--dryrun] [-d] [--do_not_update_jamf] [--do_not_verify_ssl] [-r] [-f] [--version] [-u | -ui | -uf] [-uns] [-m | -c]